Xtreme-Tech/chat-GPT-bot/README.md

 on_message(message): This function is called whenever a message is sent in a Discord channel that the bot can access.
 It checks if the message starts with the bot's command prefix, and if so, calls the handle_command() function to process the command.

-That's a brief overview of the code.
-Let me know if you have any specific questions or need further explanation!